Onkar2408/Diwali-Sales-Data-Analysis-using-PYTHON/README.md

 # CONCLUSION OF THE PROJECT

-Married women of age group 26-35 years from Uttar Pradesh, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category
+Married women of age group 26-35 years from Uttar Pradesh, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.